openconfig/public/doc/controller-card_poweroff.md

-1. Only a CONTROLLER_CARD in state redundant-roleSECONDARY will honor config/power-admin-state set toPOWER_DISABLED.
-If the controller-card's'redundant-role' is 'PRIMARY', and it's 'config/power-admin-state' is set to 'POWER_DISABLED', the NOS must allow the configuration.
-However, the change must take effect only on the next reboot.
-Following scenarios in context
+1. Only a CONTROLLER_CARD in `state/redundant-role` 'SECONDARY' will honor a change in `config/power-admin-state` to POWER_DISABLED.
+If the controller-card's `redundant-role` is 'PRIMARY', and its `config/power-admin-state` is set to 'POWER_DISABLED', the NOS must allow the configuration.
+However, the `state/power-admin-state` should remain as 'POWER_ENABLED'.
+A change in `state/power-admin-state` must take effect only on the next reboot or if the CONTROLLER_CARD becomes 'SECONDARY'.
+Examples of scenarios include:

 `Scenario#1:`